1. First, you need to download Object2Terrain.cs and put in inside Unity Editor folder.

 4. With Terrain (1) selected, inside Terrain Settings press on Import Raw… (to import Height Map we exported before).

 Select that Height Map and import it.
-Depending or your device, select Windows or Mac and Import using Default settings.
+Depending on your device, select Windows or Mac and import using default settings.

 THAT’S IT!
 Now we have Terrain (1) which looks like converted Terrain.

 That means if I drag and drop Terrain (1) to the Project tab, it will create a prefab.
 And now I can save it, quit Unity, launch it again, and I will have fully working Terrian (1) prefab.